-The first month of the year in New Orleans is a great time to visit: There's still a festive air lingering from the holidays, but the city isn't yet overcrowded with tourists visiting for Mardi Gras, which means that hotels and other attractions aren't as busy.
-Don't think the town is boring though—January has plenty of sporting events, art fairs, and Mardi Gras-kickoffs to keep you entertained.
-Plus, the mild temperatures make it an excellent month for spending time outside.
+January is a great time to visit New Orleans: There's still a festive air lingering from the holidays, but the city isn't yet overcrowded with tourists visiting for Mardi Gras, which means that hotels and other attractions aren't as busy.
+The city is anything but boring during this time, though, hosting a slew of sporting events, art fairs, and Mardi Gras kickoff parties to keep you entertained.
+Plus, the mild weather makes it possible to spend time outside.

 New Orleans Weather in January

-New Orleans weather in January is generally mild, with high temperatures usually in the above 60 degrees Fahrenheit (16 degrees Celsius) and lows in the mid-40s (7 about degrees Celsius).
-Occasionally, warmer afternoon temperatures can rise just above 70 degrees Fahrenheit (22 degrees Celsius), with cooler mornings, very rarely dropping below freezing.
-Extremes as high as 83 degrees Fahrenheit (28 degrees Celsius) and as low as 14 degrees Fahrenheit (-10 degrees Celsius) have also occurred in past years.
+New Orleans weather in January is generally mild, with high temperatures usually in the 60s Fahrenheit (16 degrees Celsius) and lows in the mid-40s (7 degrees Celsius).
+Occasionally, warmer afternoon temperatures can rise just above 70 degrees.
+In past years, the temperatures have risen into the 80s and dropped into the teens, but these would generally be considered extreme cases.

 - Average high: 62 degrees Fahrenheit (17 degrees Celsius)